DevMountain/react-5-afternoon/README.md

 </details>

-* Moving onto our reducers, you'll need to make cases that will activate depending on which action.type is passed through the switch function.
+* Moving on to our reducers, you'll need to make cases that will activate depending on which action.type is passed through the switch function.
-* Create a cases for each action type
+* Create a case for each action type
     * In each case, return a new object that will become state, pass it empty curly braces, state, and the property with the value that you want to change.
     * Remember, Object.assign is used to copy values from an original source, the first parameter is curly brackets, showing that we want to make a `new` object, the second parameter is state, which is the object we want to copy all the values of, and the third parameter targets the specific property and it's value that we want to change on this new version of state.